Cauliflower Chickpea Coconut Curry with Red Peppers and Cabbage

 - Reduce the heat back down to medium and add the diced garlic, grated ginger, and anchovy fillets.
 Cook, stirring constantly, for 1 minute.
 Add the curry paste and garam masala and cook, stirring constantly, for 1 minute longer.

 - Stir in the broth (or water), coconut milk and the maple syrup, scraping up any brown bits from the bottom of the pan as you stir.
-Stir in the chickpeas and another ½ tsp of salt.
+Stir in the chickpeas and another ½ teaspoon of salt.
 Turn the heat up to high and bring the liquid to a boil.
 Adjust the heat to maintain a gentle simmer and let cook for 20 minutes, stirring from time to time.

 - Remove the saucepan from the heat and add the lime juice.
 Start with 1 tablespoon and taste.
 Add more salt and more lime juice, bit by bit, until it tastes right to you.
 Stir in the chopped cabbage and cilantro.